 Deficiencies in proteins C and S and antithrombin

 The body produces natural anticoagulants, such as proteins C and S and antithrombin.
-Some people have low levels of these substances, leading to a higher risk of blood clots.
-This may result from an inherited health issue or develop over time.
+Some people have low levels of these substances, leading to a

 The first sign of this issue is often a blood clot.
 The doctor may find this during a test.
 If a clot forms in a deep vein, the doctor may diagnose deep vein thrombosis (DVT).
 If a clot breaks off and travels to block a blood vessel that supplies blood to the lungs, this is called a pulmonary embolism (PE), and it is life threatening.